What we know about the Beirut blast

 Disasters involving AN are rare, considering the US uses millions of tons of it every year in fertilizers, according to the Environmental Protection Agency.
 “Pure” solid AN is quite stable, but if the compound is mixed with any contaminants, even in small traces, the mixture becomes much more prone to detonation — which is why there are normally stringent government guidelines for how to treat and store it properly.

 “In general, the conditions of AN storage are crucial to the safety and stability of the AN.
-Materials co-located or stored with AN may play a role in its sensitivity to explosion,” said the EPA in a published 2019 guide.
+Materials co-located or stored with AN may play a role in its sensitivity to explosion,” said the EPA in a 2015 guide.

 For instance, AN shouldn’t be stored with any fuel, organic materials, chlorides or metals, said the guide — all potential contaminants.
 The EPA guidelines also recommend fire resistant walls in the storage unit, noncombustible flooring, and — crucially — controlled temperatures.